Ehrman claims that the Bible does not mention

 - Matthew and Luke are inappropriate to use as historical sources.

-- Luke and Joseph give genealogies of Jesus’ father, Joseph but they are different;
+- Luke and Matthew give genealogies of Jesus’ father, Joseph but they are different;

 - Joseph and Mary make a trip from their home in Nazareth to Bethlehem in order to register for a census that never occurred;